elegantchaos/Novy/README.md

 This was annoying, so I've chosen to use placeholder delimiters which are just ascii text: `xXx`.
 If your variable is called `foo`, the placeholder will be `xXxfooxXx`.
 Whilst this is a little hard to read, it has the advantage of working everywhere that text works.
 XML or JSON that includes placeholders will still parse.
 Source code that includes placeholders will generally still compile.
 I think this is worth having.

+### Importing

+To make it easy to create templates from Xcode projects, I added the `novy import` command, which does a kind of clone in reverse.
+It performs some backwards substitutions, based on regular expressions, to strip out some things like the author/date/copyright in source files, and replace them with placeholders.

+Again, these values are currently hard coded for my needs.
+I'd be happy to try to generalise this system for everyone, but I may need the motivation of someone asking me to do it :)

+## Future

+Like most of my projects at the moment, this was created for my own use, and partly as a vehicle to drive my own experimentation and learning with Swift.

+As such, it's not full-featured, and there may well be mature things out there that do a better job.
+I'm frankly not that bothered.
+I will probably continue to develop Новый for my own use, just because.

+That said, I'm interested to hear about other things that are out there.
+I'd also be delighted to discover that other people want to use Новый.
+Please submit requests, bug reports, or even pull requests.
+Or not...